nabla-c0d3/nabla-c0d3.github.io/_posts/2017-02-05-ios10-ssl-kill-switch.markdown

     br set -n nw_protocol_coretls_add_input_handler
     WARNING:  Unable to resolve breakpoint to any actual locations.

 Because _SecureTransport_ is no longer used by higher level APIs (such as _CFNetwork_ or _NSURLSession_) on iOS 10, patching _SecureTransport_ functions like SSL Kill Switch does has no effect on an App's TLS connections.
-This expains why the tool compltely stopped working.
+This expains why the tool completely stopped working.

 I wonder if these changes mean that Apple will eventually deprecate _SecureTransport_ and expose the iOS 10 network/TLS stack as a public API?